SirKaza/Kaza13-3D-Engine/README.md

 ## **Comments**

-Available models are with their corresponding textures:
+Available models with their corresponding textures:
   - Triangle
   - TriangleWithoutIndices
   - Box